-Bonus/Penalty (if applicable) N/A Bonus/Penalty (up to 2 points) +2 Project reduces NOx emissions in area in top 20% of regional NOx levels -2 Project increases NOx emissions in area in top 20% of regional NOx levels Penalty -1 Project is anticipated to lead to negative environmental outcomes Equity Multiplier?
-No Yes No MPO Goal Area Economic Vitality: Ensure our transportation network prov ides a strong foundation f or economic vitality.
-(Up to ' 12 points) Criterion Project serves sites targeted for future development (up to 3 points) +1 Project improves bicycle access to or within a site Project serves existing employment and population centers (up to 3 points) +3 Project mostly serves an existing area of concentrated development +1 Project partly serves an existing area of concentrated development +0 Project does not serve an existing area of concentrated development Project demonstrates proponent investment (up to 2 points) +2 20 percent or more of the project cost is provided +1 Less than 20 percent of the project cost is provided +0 No non-TIP funding is provided by the project proponent Project promotes access to affordable housing opportunities (up to 3 points) +3 10.4% or more of housing units are affordable in project area +2 6.6-10.3% of housing units are affordable in project area +1 1-6.5% of housing units are affordable in project area +0 Less than 1% of housing units are affordable in project area onus/Penalty (if oplicable) N/A N/A Bonus (up to 1 point) N/A +1 Project proponent supports design process through pilot project OR robust community outreach process E quity Multiplier?
-No No No No
+MPO Goal Area Economic Vitality: Ensure our transportation network provides a stron g foundation for economic vitality.
+(Up to 12 points) Criterion Project serves sites targeted for future development (up to 3 points) +1 Project improves bicycle access to or within a site +1 Project improves pedestrian access to or within a site +1 Project improves transit access to or within a site Project serves existing employment and population centers (up to 3 points) +3 Project mostly serves an existing area of concentrated development +1 Project partly serves an existing area of concentrated development +0 Project does not serve an existing area of concentrated development Project demonstrates proponent investment (up to 2 points) +2 20 percent or more of the project cost is provided +1 Less than 20 percent of the project cost is provided +0 No non-TIP funding is provided by the project proponent housing units are affordable in project area Bonus/ Penalty (if applicable) N/A N/A Bonus (up to 1 point) +1 Project proponent supports design process through pilot project OR robust community outreach process N/A Equity Multiplier?
+No No No No No